Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

     •	A ‘gitignore’ file containing any files or file types which should be ignored by the github repository

-    •	Austin-Dataset.csv - Study of 27,000 dogs in Austin, Texas
+    •	Austin-Dataset.xlsx - Study of 27,000 dogs in Austin, Texas

-    •	Dogs-Trust.csv - Study of 2,806 dogs by Dogs Trust in the UK
+    •	Dogs-Trust.xlsx - Study of 2,806 dogs by Dogs Trust in the UK

     •	A python program file called ‘FinalProject.ipynb’ which contains:

+          •	The 'Austin' data set
+          •	The 'Dogs Trust' data set
           •	The simulated data set
+          •	The assumptions related to the simulated data set
           •	Online and other research into the data set variables
           •	Investigations into the relationship between data set variables